coruscateor/act_rs/README.md

 - Add more examples
 - Add some tests
 - Cleanup the code
-- Solidify the API for 1.0
+- Solidify the API for 1.0.
 - Add methods to all actor structs and macros which allow you to construct the actor-state in the actors thread, passing in any necessary parameters in order to do this e.g. the actors interactor.
 - Improve code reuse
+- Remove the requirement that the actor-state should possess the interactor (and make a reference to it available).
+When using channels for interaction it makes sense that the send side should only be in the front-end of the actor.

 <br />

 ## Possibilities:

-- Rename required actor-state methods methods on_enter, on_exit as well as their async counterparts to something a bit more appropriate (particularly in regards to the last point in the Todo list).
+- Rename the required actor-state methods methods on_enter, on_exit as well as their async counterparts to something a bit more appropriate (particularly in regards to the point about in-actor-thread state-constructors in the Todo list).
 - Add other async framework implementations such as [smol](https://crates.io/crates/smol).

 <br />

 ## Coding Style

-This project uses a coding style the emphasises the use of white space over keeping the line and column counts as low as possible.
+This project uses a coding style that emphasises the use of white space over keeping the line and column counts as low as possible.

 So this: